ArdWang/NEWCONCEPTENGLISH2/README.md

 The number of visitors to the village of Frinley increased, because there is said to be a 'cursed tree' near a church.
 Since the villagers believe that is anyone picks a leaf he will die, they have asked the vicar to have the tree cut down.
 As the tree a useful source of income, the vicar he has refused.
 Meanwhile, though tourists have been picking leaves no one of them come to harm.

+#### Lesson 59 In or out

+Our dog, Rex, used to sit outside the front gate and bark so that someone opened the gate.
+Ever since my husband trained him to open the gate himself.
+Rex has developed another bad habit.
+He barks when he is in the garden so that someone will let him out.
+After this he lets himself in and bark until someone opens the gate again.
+Now that my husband has removed the gate, Rex has disappeared.